Life insurance FAQs

 What are my payment options?

-The most common payment options are Direct Debit or Credit Card, and these are the two options available through our website.
-However, with some insurers there are other methods available (e.g. annual cheque), so just give us a call if you would like to discuss options.
+The most common payment options are Direct Debit or Credit/Debit Card, and these are the two options available through our website.
+However, with some insurers there are other methods available (e.g. annual cheque), so please let us know when you apply if you'd like to choose a different option.

 When will I make my first premium payment?

 Not until after your application has been assessed and accepted.
-If you choose to pay monthly (by Direct Debit or Credit Card) then you can usually select the day of the month that you′d like you premiums to come out.
-If you′re not happy with the outcome of your application then you won′t have to pay any premiums.
+If you choose to pay monthly (by Direct Debit or Credit/Debit Card) then you can usually select the day of the month that you'd like you premiums to come out.

 What happens if I stop paying my premiums?

-You need to maintain your premium payments in order for your insurance cover to remain in place.
-If you stop paying premiums your cover will cease and no money will be refunded to you.
-If you ever need to change your payment details (e.g. you change bank accounts) just contact us and we′ll get it sorted.
+If you stop paying premiums, after a period of time (usually three months) your cover will end.
+If you ever need to change your payment details (e.g. you change bank accounts) just contact us and we'll get it sorted.

 Does my policy have a cash value?